ishi2000/markdown-portfolio/_includes/01-name.md

-#Replace this with your name, and include a header
-#github header
+# Github header
-###Replace this with your name, and include a header
+## Replace this with you name an add a header